rhlobo/hackerhank_challenges/README.md

 hackerhank_challenges
 =====================

-Solutions for some https://www.hackerrank.com chanllenges.
+Solutions for some https://www.hackerrank.com challenges.

 ### Running a challenge